 Deletes the named resources at the specified location.

+Events

+Events are messages or signales that are sent to your program when specific actions occur.
+For example, pressing or releasing a key on the keyboard.
+When an event occurs the runtime checks to see if your program contains an event handler.
+All event handlers begin with the word On followed by the name of the event.
+For example, to be notified when something happens with the mouse you would add the following event handler to your program:

+var OnMouse(left, right, x, y)

+{

+//... do something

+}

-are messages or signales that are sent to your program Events are scope level functions.
+Events are scope level functions.
 This means that each script in your program can have its own event handler.
 When the event occurs it is sent to each handler function.
 You have the option in your event handler to let the runtime know if the event should continue to be sent to other handlers, or not, by setting the function events.Stop(“event name”) in your event handler function.

+Calling Order

+By default event functions are called in the order the program scripts are compiled.
+This order is the same as the order they are specified in the build.json file for your project.
+If your project does not have a build.json file the compiler will build one for you the first time that the compiler is run.
+By modifying the build order in the json file you can force the order that the run time will call each event.

+User Events

-The DSL event system also lets you create your user defined .
+The DSL event system also lets you create your own user defined events.
 To create an event in your program you simply create a function that begins with the word On.
 Case is significant which means the function must start with On exactly as written.
 This is then followed by the name you want your event to be called.
 For example, to create a user event handler in your program you could write:

 var OnMySpecialEvent()